qheilmann/CommandAPI-docs/docs/en/annotations/intro.md

 #### Default command
 <<< @/../reference-code/src/main/java/annotations/WarpCommand.java#defaultExample

 Here, declare the main command implementation using the `@Default` annotation.
-The `@Default` annotation informs the CommandAPI that the method it is attached to does not have any subcommands.
+The `@Default` annotation informs the CommandAPI that the method it is attached to doesn’t have any subcommands.
 This is effectively the same as registering a regular command without using `.withSubcommand()`.

-Here, we simply write what happens when no arguments are run (i.e. the user just runs `/warp` on its own).
+Here, we simply write what happens when no arguments are run (i.e., the user just runs `/warp` on its own).
 As such, we don't include any parameters to our method.

 #### Default command (again!)

 <<< @/../reference-code/src/main/java/annotations/WarpCommand.java#anotherDefaultExample

 We also have a second `@Default` annotated method, which handles our `/warp <warp>` command.
-Because this isn't a subcommand (the warp to teleport to is not a subcommand, it's an argument), we still using the `@Default` annotation.
+Because this isn't a subcommand (the warp to teleport to is not a subcommand, it's an argument), we're still using the `@Default` annotation.
 In this method, we include an argument with this command by using the `@AStringArgument` annotation.
 This argument uses the `StringArgument` class, and the name of this argument is "warpName", which is extracted from the name of the variable.
 Simply put, **the Annotation for an argument is A** followed by the name of the argument.
 This is synonymous with using the following:

 ```java
 new StringArgument("warp")
 ```

-It's also very important to note the parameters for this method.
+It's also crucial to note the parameters for this method.
 The first parameter is a `Player` object, which represents our command sender.
 The CommandAPI's annotation system uses the fact that the command sender is a `Player` object and automatically ensures that anyone using the command must be a `Player`.
 In other words, non-players (such as the console or command blocks), would be unable to execute this command.

 The second argument is a `String` object, which represents the result of our argument "warp".
 The CommandAPI's annotation system can also infer the return type of the argument that is provided to it (in this case, a `StringArgument` will produce a `String`) and will automatically cast and provide the result to that parameter.